Additivity of derived limits in the Cohen model: Introduction

+The key corollary of our results is then \begin{cor} Suppose that $\chi\geq\beth_\omega(\kappa)$.
+Then $\operatorname{Add}(\omega,\chi)$ forces that strong homology is additive and has compact supports on the class of locally compact metric spaces of weight at most $\kappa$. \end{cor}

+The structure of the article is as follows: in section 2, we present our basic conventions and the relevant facts about higher dimensional $\Delta$-systems required for the argument.
+The specific definition of higher dimensional $\Delta$-systems we use was isolated by Lambie-Hanson in \cite{HDDS}.

+In section 3, we define $\Om_\kappa$ systems and explore some of their basic properties.
+We analyze the injective objects and define the notions of $n$-coherence and $n$-triviality to conclude that if every $n$-coherent family corresponding to every $\Om_\kappa$ system is trivial then derived limits are additive on the class of $\Om_\kappa$ systems and strong homology is additive on the class of locally compact separable metric spaces of weight at most $\kappa$.
+Our definition of coherence generalizes the notion of higher coherence defined in \cite[Definition 3.1]{SHDLST}; the notion of triviality used there coincides with our definition of type $I$ trivial.
+Type $II$ triviality corresponds to the notion of triviality introduced in \cite[Proposition 2.13]{SVHDL}.
 Section 4 begins our analysis of how to generalize the results of \cite{SVHDLwLC} to the context of injective systems.
-We start by generalizing of the argument for \cite[Lemma 4.7]{SVHDLwLC} to injective $\Om_\kappa$ systems; although the result there was stated specifically as a result about Cohen forcing, at its core is a $\mathrm{ZFC}$ theorem which we state therein.
-In section 5, we present a partition principle at the core of the additivity results in the Cohen model.
-In section 6, we show how the partition principle implies that coherent families are trivial on a sufficiently large set of reals for the propagation results of section 4.
-Finally, we note a number of questions still remaining.
+We start by generalizing the arguments for \cite[Lemma 4.7]{SVHDLwLC} to injective $\Om_\kappa$ systems, demonstrating how to propagate a trivialization for an $n$-coherent family from a sufficiently large set of sequences to all sequences.
+We rephrase the result as a consequence of $\mathrm{ZFC}$ rather than specifically a result about Cohen forcing.
+In section 5, we define an analogue of the Ramsey theoretic assertion $\PH_n$ from \cite{DAHDL} and prove that it holds after adding sufficiently many Cohen sequences.
+We complete the argument for additivity of derived limits in section 6 by showing how the partition principle implies that coherent families are trivial on a set of sequences which is sufficiently large for the propagation results of section 4.
+Finally, we note a number of questions still remaining open.

+In section 4, we assume familiarity with the basics of Cohen's method of forcing, as can be found in \cite[Chapter 4]{Kunen}.
+The proofs in section 3 rely on tools from homological algebra, particularly the theory of derived functors and the role injective objects play in this theory; most of the statements themselves should be readable without this background.
+A good reference for the relevant material is \cite[Chapters 1-3]{Weibel}.